-1. Individuals including sole proprietorships and foreign organizations are not eligible.

-2. We do not fund concurrent projects under this program.
-If you get an award under this announcement, we cannot later fund you under other InPsy programs while this award is active.
+- 1. Individuals including sole proprietorships and foreign organizations are not eligible. - 2.
+We do not fund concurrent projects under this program.
+If you get an award under this announcement, we cannot later fund you under other Indians into Psychology (InPsy) programs while this award is active.